How to Improve Your Financial Health

 Table of Contents

 Credit scores are used to determine a borrower’s likelihood to pay back a lender, and the most widely used one is the FICO Score.
-All three credit bureaus—Experian, Equifax, and TransUnion—use this data to determine a score.
+All three consumer credit bureaus—Experian, Equifax, and TransUnion—use this data to determine a score.
 So, whenever you hear “FICO score,” “credit score,” and “credit rating,” they all refer to the same thing.

 Credit scores can range from 300 to 850, based on credit history and habits.
 Here is the breakdown of how credit scores are calculated: